chloeloveland/obsidian-backup/Notes/1031 Fundamentals/Laws of Equivalence.md

+The laws of [[Propositional Logic#Logical equivalence|equivalence]] can be used to simplify [[Propositional Logic|propositional formulae]].
-The following is a list of the laws of equivalence for [[Propositional Logic|propositional formulae]]:
+The following is a list of the laws of equivalence for propositional formulae:

 -  Commutative
 $$